Disclaimer:

 -

-Unlimited Plan
+Agency Plan

-Now let’s talk about Pallyy’s Unlimited plan.
+Now let’s talk about Pallyy’s Scale plan.

-In this plan, you’ll get unlimited social sets and unlimited users, and you won’t have to worry about adding extra users, which saves you money and removes the mental math.
+In this plan, you have plenty of room for a large client roster and a bigger team.
+You won’t have to worry about constantly adding extra users or social sets, which saves you money and removes the mental math.

 The predictable cost helps with budgeting, and you don’t worry about onboarding new clients.